F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ```

 Next, It’s necessary to modify the WSL/create the WSL initialization script to fix a CMake issue when connecting from CLion.
 Download the wsl.conf file, and put it in /etc/.
 The restart the WSL (wsl.exe -t Ubuntu-20.04)

+### Configuring only some CMake profiles
+When we click on the CMake reconiguration button, all profiles are reconfigured.
+Unfortunately, there is no way how to configure only some profiles.
+To work around this, we can deactivate the profiles we do not want to configure.
+To do so:
+1. go to `settings` -> `Build, Execution, Deployment` -> `CMake`
+2. select the profile you want to deactivate
+2. uncheck the `Enable profile` checkbox located at the top of the profile settings

 ## Visual Studio
 ### Installation